munibinam/munibinam.github.io/_pages/about.md

   </a>
   <div class="chapter-title">The Impact of Extreme Weather Events on Drinking Water Quality in the United States</div>

-  This study examines the relationship between extreme weather events and drinking water quality violations across the United States.
-Using high-resolution hourly weather data combined with EPA water quality monitoring records, I quantify how sub-daily weather extremes compromise water infrastructure and develop early warning indicators for water utility managers.
+  This study examines the relationship between extreme weather events and drinking water quality in the United States.
+Using high-resolution hourly weather data combined with EPA water quality monitoring records, I look at how sub-daily weather extremes affect water quality.

   <div class="status-badge">Working Paper</div>
 </div>